 Generation Z is an open-minded group that expects diversity on the baseline.
 They were not conditioned to be tolerant, they were brought up in an age where tolerance is the baseline.
 You don’t have to spend time or resources educating them on an issue that they have never known to be an issue when all you may be doing is educating them of a time they don’t really remember or is irrelevant.

 With diversity being such a hot topic and issue in today's work environment, having employees on your team that can put aside differences in order to work for the common good of the company is vital to a strong and healthy company culture.
-Multi-cultural teams can draw from their respective backgrounds and experiences to come up with innovative new approaches to solve problems and reach goals.
+Hiring multi-cultural teams can draw from their respective backgrounds and experiences to come up with innovative new approaches to solve problems and reach goals.

 You can look forward to great ideas that will lead to success and growth!
 Generation Z is an entrepreneurial-minded generation that wants to own their own business someday.
 31% of Generation Z believes they will be managing employees in a corporate environment within the next 5 years.
 Gen Z want to learn and soak up all the information they can.
 They want to succeed and they will add tremendous value being of the mindset that nothing comes easily.
 They have been considered to be more realistic than their predecessors (Gen Y).
 Working closely with them will benefit any company as their knowledge and curiosity will make for a determined employee.